Week 2 takeaways for every team: Concern for Eagles, Steelers?

 Todd Gurley carries the Rams with a three-touchdown day in their home opener at LA Coliseum.

 There is a lot of work to be done for the Cardinals, especially on offense.
 Arizona has scored only six points in eight quarters, struggling to run or pass the ball.
-In fact, the Cardinals are only 4-of-20 on third downs this season, so unless the offense can figure something out soon, the Cardinals' season could be lost before it even really gets going. -- Josh Weinfuss
+In fact, the Cardinals are 4-of-20 on third downs this season, so unless the offense can figure something out soon, the Cardinals' season could be lost before it really gets going. -- Josh Weinfuss

 San Francisco 49ers 30, Detroit Lions 27

 The Niners couldn't afford a loss to Detroit, especially with difficult road games against the Chiefs and Chargers up next.
-With a 66-yard jolt of lightning from running back Matt Breida and a fortunate defensive holding call on the Lions, the 49ers got the job done, though it may not have felt like it.
+With a 66-yard jolt of lightning from running back Matt Breida and a fortunate defensive holding call on the Lions, the 49ers got the job done.
 "A win is a win, but it felt like a loss," cornerback Richard Sherman said after the game.
-They must be better in all phases if they're going to slow down the Mahomes train next week in Kansas City. -- Nick Wagoner
+They must be better in all phases if they're going to slow down the Patrick Mahomes train next week in Kansas City. -- Nick Wagoner

 There are signs of life for the Lions, and that's encouraging for a team that looked in real trouble after the first seven quarters of the season.
-Multiple players even admitted that Sunday was "progress" after 31-point loss to the Jets on Monday.
+Multiple players even admitted Sunday was "progress" after 31-point loss to the Jets on Monday.
 Detroit gave itself a shot to win at the end, so, at least in theory, the Lions have something to build on heading into Week 3 against New England. -- Michael Rothstein

 Denver Broncos 20, Oakland Raiders 19

 Two games, two fourth-quarter comebacks and two wins for the Broncos.
-"We showed a lot of character and fight, and that's good, but we can't keep waiting like that,'' cornerback Chris Harris Jr. said.
-With games coming up against the Ravens, Rams and Chiefs, Denver can't keep racing the clock in the fourth quarter to try to clean up earlier mistakes.
+"We showed a lot of character and fight, and that's good, but we can't keep waiting like that," cornerback Chris Harris Jr. said.
+With games coming up against the Ravens, Rams and Chiefs, Denver can't keep racing the clock in the fourth quarter to try to clean up early mistakes.
 The Broncos had one first down in the first half Sunday and didn't have an offensive touchdown drive until their first possession of the third quarter. -- Jeff Legwold

 McManus nails game-winning field goal